snow-w2525/matplotlibcpp_heart_template/README.md

 ## How to use
 1. Install Python, CMake and Ninja
-    - This project is intened to build with Python3.*, CMake and Ninja,
+    - This project is intended to build with Python3.*, CMake and Ninja,
       so please download them from the public web-site.

 2. Execute setup.bat(or setup.sh)